On time-interval transformations in special relativity: Lorentz transformation of time-intervals

-In particular, if we take the time-interval $ \Delta t \equiv T $ as the \textbf{period} of a monochromatic light wave of frequency $ \nu =1/T $ emitted by a light-source at rest in the IRF $ S $, then the time-interval $ \Delta t' \equiv T' $ given by Eq.\eqref{9} would be the period of the monochromatic light wave IRF $ S' $ in which the light-source has a uniform velocity $ c\vec{\beta} $.
-Thus, Eq.\eqref{9} gives
+It is interesting to note the form assumed by Eq.~\eqref{5} when it is applied to a ``light-particle'' (monochromatic light wave) and its (material-point) source.
+For the light-particle, we take $\{\EuScript{P}_1,\EuScript{P}_2\} $ to be a pair of null-separated events on its (null) worldline.
+Although there is no canonical frame for a light-particle (in the sense of Lemma~3, section~II), we do have a canonical frame (rest frame) for its (material-point) source which we may take as the frame $ S $ in Eq.~\eqref{5}.
+We take the time-interval $ \Delta t_\sfx{12} \equiv T>0 $ as the \textbf{period} of the photon (wave) (more specifically the \textbf{proper-period}) in $ S $ in which its source is at rest.
+Then, $ \nu =1/T $ is the \textbf{proper-frequency} and $ \nu' =1/T'=1/\Delta t'_\sfx{12} $ given by Eq.~\eqref{5} is its \textbf{relative-frequency} in the frame $ S' $, in which the source has a uniform velocity $ c\vec{\beta} $.
+Now, Eq.~\eqref{5}, re-written in terms of frequencies of the photon in the two frames, is

-which is the \textbf{relativistic Doppler formula} [see for example Landau and Lifshitz, Ref.
-3, pp.116-17].
-Here, in Eq.(10), $ \theta $ is the angle between the direction of propagation (the wave vector) of the plane electromagnetic wave and the direction of motion ($ \vec{\beta} $) of its source.
-When $ \theta =\pi/2 $, Eq.(10) gives the \textbf{transverse Doppler effect}.
-The transverse Doppler effect given by Eq.\eqref{10} with $ \theta =\pi/2 $ has been described sometimes as simply a manifestation of time-dilation.
-In this context, we quote a relevant remark from Weinberg's book [Ref.
-2, p.30.] : ``...time-dilation [given by the TDF] is not to be confused with the apparent time-dilation or contraction known as the Doppler effect [given by Eq.(10)] ''.
-(The paranthetic remarks here are our own.)
+which is the \textbf{relativistic Doppler formula} [see for example Landau and Lifshitz, Ref.~5, pp.116-17].
+Here, in Eq.\eqref{6}, $ \theta $ is the angle between the direction of propagation (or, the wave 3-vector) of the plane electromagnetic wave and the direction of motion ($\, \vec{\beta}\, $) of its source.